Physician Assistant Studies

 • CR-1: Determine the significance of clinical findings.

-• CR-3: Apply evidence-based medicine principles to evaluate and select the most likely diagnosis.
+• CR-3: Apply evidence-based medicine principles to select the most likely diagnosis.

 • CR-5: Develop an evidence-based, customized treatment plan following a clinical encounter.